Planning a Trip to Disneyland? Here’s What You Need to Know Before You Go

 How to Prepare for Disneyland: Get the Disneyland App

 Speaking of the Disneyland app, download it before your trip.
 The best advice regarding how to prepare for Disneyland is to learn how to navigate the app before you leave home.
-You do not want to be the person blocking the walkways staring at the app because you cannot find your next destination, or cannot figure out how to book that Genie+ or dining reservation.
+You do not want to be the person blocking the walkways staring at the app because you cannot find what you need, or cannot figure out how to book that Multi Pass or dining reservation.

-The Disneyland app is an important thing to know before you go to Disneyland because it shows wait times for the rides, has a park map, allows for booking reservations and genie+, and it even holds your park tickets.
+The Disneyland app is an important thing to know before you go to Disneyland because it shows wait times for the rides, has a park map, allows for Multi Pass and dining reservation bookings, and it even holds your park tickets.

 You will be delayed entry to the parks if your tickets are not hooked up to the app correctly.
 Be sure to follow the app instructions before you arrive at the parks for linking tickets.
 Additionally, it is worth it to note that if you are visiting with kids without phones, you will also need to add their tickets to your app as well or purchase MagicBand+.